Chilblains are small, itchy swellings on the skin that occur as a reaction to cold temperatures.

 If you have severe or recurring chilblains, there’s a small risk of further problems developing, such as:

-It's often possible to avoid these complications by:
+It’s often possible to avoid complications of chilblains.

-- not scratching or rubbing the affected areas of skin
+do not scratch or rub the affected areas of skin

-- not directly overheating the chilblains (by using hot water, for example)
+do not directly overheat the chilblains (by using hot water, for example)

 You can also help reduce your risk of infection by cleaning any breaks in your skin with antiseptic and covering the area with an antiseptic dressing.
 The dressing should be changed every other day until the skin heals.